esovetkin/jbs/README.md

   I have never used these, so I need examples to understand the functionality and decide the best way to include them in JBS.

-- non-slurm `submit`s could be implemented through an argument
+- Non-Slurm `submit` support could be implemented as an additional argument.

 Useful link to the [general JUBE structure](https://apps.fz-juelich.de/jsc/jube/docu/glossar.html#term-general_structure_yaml).